 North Charleston’s Independence Day event is BACK, showcasing the Lowcountry’s largest 4th of July fireworks show on Sunday, July 4, 7-10pm at Riverfront Park.
 Fireworks at dark and music by DJ Natty Heavy.

-The Festival is presented FREE to the public with all general admission for attendees.
-Guests attending the Festival are invited to bring lawn chairs and blankets, as there is no seating provided.
-Food trucks and ATMs will be widely available.
-Children activities are available free of charge, including inflatable jump castles, games, the play area, the giant sandbox, and the water fountain.
+The show is presented FREE to the public with all general admission for attendees.
+Guests attending the event are invited to bring lawn chairs and blankets, as there is no seating provided.
+Attendees are encouraged to bring plenty of water and snacks, if desired.

 - All bags will be searched

 - NO grills allowed in the park during the festival